Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

 When does customer experience actually begin?
 Certainly, it’s in full force during the purchase transaction, but what many companies don’t realize is that customer experience begins in the weeks or months leading up to the first time a customer comes in contact with you.

-The economics of loyalty are a cornerstone to strengthening your digital reputation.
+The economics of loyalty are a cornerstone to strengthening your online reputation.
 Your most loyal customers (your Raving Fans)…

 - Are less price sensitive